 Please note that this probemix is for in vitro diagnostic (IVD) use in the countries specified at the end of this product description.
 In all other countries, the product is for research use only (RUO).

 To be used in combination with a SALSA MLPA Reagent Kit and Coffalyser.Net analysis software.

 all play a role in DNA damage repair and a defect in one of these genes can lead to increased risk of tumour formation.
 For breast cancer, autosomal dominant mutations in the genes BRCA1

 are the most frequent cause, followed by mutations in PALB2

 , though with a much lower frequency (Buys et al. 2017).
 Mutations in PALB2

-may also increase the risk of developing pancreatic cancer, although the evidence is limited (see Table A in the Product Description).
+may also increase the risk of developing pancreatic cancer, although the evidence is limited (see Table A).
 Defects in both PALB2

 copies can result in Fanconi Anemia (FA) type N. FA is characterized by physical abnormalities (such as short stature or abnormal skin pigmentation), bone marrow failure, and increased risk for malignancies.
 The incidence of FA in general is 1:160,000 - of which type N comprises less than one percent of the cases.
 FA type N is associated with an unusually severe predisposition to paediatric malignancies (https://www.ncbi.nlm.nih.gov/books/NBK1401/